-It is not clearly known when the story which we are going to tell you here, actually took place.
+It is not clearly known when the story which we are going to tell you here actually took place.
 The story first appeared in a very ancient book named after the heroine, Yehudis (Judith), and it was written in Hebrew.
-However, the original text was lost, and only a Greek translation remained and not a very accurate one.
+However, the original text was lost, and only a Greek translation remained, and not a very accurate one.
 The story was retold in different versions.
-According to one version, it happened during the time of the Maccabean revolt against Syrian oppression (which resulted in a miraculous victory and gave us the festival of Chanukah).
-According to this account, Yehudis was a daughter of Yochanan the High Priest, father of the Hasmonian family.
+According to one version, it happened during the time of the Maccabean revolt against Syrian oppression (which resulted in a miraculous victory, and gave us the festival of Chanukah).
+According to this account, Yehudis was a daughter of Yochanan the high priest, father of the Hasmonean family.
 At any rate, the heroic deed of Yehudis has inspired faith and courage in the hearts of Jews throughout the ages.

 The town of Bethulia, in the land of Judea, came under siege by Holofernes, a mighty Syrian-Greek general, at the head of a huge army.

 Holofernes was notorious for his cruelty in suppressing rebellions.
 When he captured a rebel stronghold, he showed no mercy to the men, women and children sheltered there.
 Now he was determined to crush the rebellion of the town of Bethulia, whose inhabitants refused to recognize the oppressive rule of the Syrians.
 The men of the beleaguered town fought bravely and desperately to repulse every assault by the superior enemy forces.
 Seeing that he couldn’t take the fortified town by force, Holofernes decided to starve the inhabitants into submission.
 He cut off the food and water supply, and before long the town was indeed brought to the verge of surrender.